 Can You Use Headphones if You Have Tinnitus?

 Whether you’ll be able to use headphones can depend on the type of tinnitus that you have.
-However, for most people, they will be able to continue to use headphones.
+However, most people, will be able to continue to use headphones.

 As a general rule, people who have tinnitus will be able to use headphones.
 The key is making sure that the music isn’t played too loud for too long, as this is likely to damage your ears.